csi-greifflab/Absolut/README.md

 ./Absolut hotspots 1FBI_X 1FBI_XRawBindings.txt -95.5
 ```

-### User-requested additions <only usable with the full Absoltut, but does not start or need the GUI>:
+### User-requested additions <only usable with the full Absolut, but does not start or need the GUI>:

 *It is now possible to perform the antigen discretization step by step from command line:*